Fishing the Famous White River

 - Wader/boots (BYO)

 Terms & Conditions

-A refundable deposit of 50% per person is due within 10 days of booking for all trip packages and reservations, and final payment if due 90 days prior to arrival.
+A refundable deposit of 50% per person is due at the time of booking for all trip packages and reservations, and final payment if due 90 days prior to arrival.
 All trip cancellations must be received in writing, sent to Yellow Dog Flyfishing Adventures, LLC.
 For all cancellations outside of 30 days of scheduled trip date, a refund or full trip credit (minus a $100.00 per person Yellow Dog cancellation fee) will be issued.
 For cancellations inside of 30 days but outside of 14 days from start of trip date, a full trip refund or full trip credit (minus a $150.00 per person / per day outfitter cancellation fee) will be issued.
 For cancellations inside of 14 days from start of trip date, no refunds or trip credits will be issued.
 If a cancelled package is resold by either the lodge or by Yellow Dog Flyfishing Adventures, then a refund will be sent minus a $100.00 per person Yellow Dog cancellation fee.
 In the case of cancellation by the client, both deposit and final payment may be transferred to another guest or angler for those same (original) dates if facilitated and arranged by the client.
 Yellow Dog Flyfishing Adventures strongly recommends that anglers and guests purchase travel insurance for this trip.